chrissauter1/encoder_project/README.md

 ## The RNG

-For this project, I am using an RNG based on `numpy.random` (https://numpy.org/devdocs/reference/random/index.html)
+For this project, I am using an RNG based on `numpy.random` (https://numpy.org/devdocs/reference/random/index.html).
+The RNG produces deterministic sequences based on a seed (usually an integer number).
+Therefore, the encoder will encode a string in exactly the same way if the same seed is used.
+This additionally is used to decode the encoded text as well.

 ## Next steps